garden mulch ideas

 Image Source: bluemountainhay.com

-Inorganic mulches such as rubber mulches are great for high-traffic areas such as playgrounds where kids play a lot.
-They are also good for beautifying your landscape.
-However, they don’t add any nutrients to your soil because they don’t decompose and break down.
+Inorganic mulches such as rubber mulches are the best option for high-traffic areas like playgrounds, where kids often do a lot of activity.
+They are also ideal for ornamenting your land.
+On the other hand, they don’t have any nutritional value to your soil since they don’t decompose and break down.

-If you want to learn about another interesting mulch type, check out our guide on living and green mulch for a different experience and more mulch options for mulching.
+If you would like to explore yet another interesting mulch type, then check out our guide on living and green mulch which provides you with an entirely different experience and more options for mulching.

 Ian Mutuli